ghcetraro/terraform_aws_basic_organization_setup/README.md

 # README

-	This is a basic code in terraform to create in aws:
+	This is a basic code in terraform to create organizations in aws:
 		- ous
 		- accounts
 		- groups